Sunday-Gad/pdsnd_github/README.md

 `python bikeshare.py`

 This will start the interactive experience in the terminal.
 You can then enter your questions about the data and the script will answer them.

+To use the project, you will need to have some basic knowledge of Python.
+The project is designed to be interactive, so you can get specific information according to month, day of week, month and day, or none from the data.
+For example, you could ask the following questions:

+* What is the most popular start station used on specific day of week?
+* What is the average trip duration in a specific moth?
+* What is the most popular day of the week for bike rides?
+The script will also print out some descriptive statistics about the data.

+### Credits

+This project was inspired by the Udacity Data Science Nanodegree program.
+The data for this project was provided by Motivate.